mxagar/eda_fe_summary/README.md

                 - `C = 1 / lambda`
             - However, non-linear SVMs are time-intensive as the number of features and data-points increase, because kernels are used based on the similarities of a point to all the landmarks in the dataset.
 Alternative: use approximate kernels with sampling and linear SVMs
             - Approximate kernels such as `Nystroem` and `RBFSampler` are used to transform the `X` with sampled approximative kernels; then, we use a `LinearSVC` or `SGDClassifier` with the transformed dataset; that is much faster for large datasets with many features.
-            - Use `GridSearchCV` to detect the optimum hyperparameters.
+            - Use `GridSearchCV` or `RandomSearchCV` to detect the optimum hyperparameters.
         - `DecisionTreeClassifier`
             - Decision trees are nice to interpret when we plot the trees
             - However, they overfit the dataset if no constraints are set to the tree; therefore, the usual approach is: